 Yes.

 The Body Corporate is responsible for maintaining the common property.
-An external management company is engaged to assist us with managing the property.
-A Management Committee composed of owners liaises with the company on behalf of the community.
+An external management company is sometimes engaged to assist us with managing the property.

-Some owners have their own gardens and there are various shared gardens in the pods and elsewhere on common property.
+Some owners have their own gardens and there are various shared gardens on common property including a shared community garden.
 Fat Beets Food Hub helps with distributing surplus produce.

 Our water is harvested from the roofs of the buildings, and pumped from the creek, the dam and the bore depending on availability.
-There is no town water supply in Nubeena.
-Dams supply water for agriculture.
-Potable water is provided in multiple locations on common ground and dwellings in the Pods have their own rainwater tank for drinking/cooking purposes.
+There is no mains water supply in Nubeena.
+Potable water is provided in multiple locations on common ground and dwellings in the Pods tend to have their own rainwater tank for potable use.

-The medium density and layout of the pods naturally creates a strong sense of community and already existing community buildings provide opportunities to gather as a community.
+The medium density and layout of the pods naturally creates a strong sense of community and existing community buildings provide opportunities to gather as a community.
 In terms of privacy, we encourage you to build this into the design of your home.
 As well, many of the lots provide ample opportunity for making private open space within the lot.
-For example, the lots on the northern boundary have a private aspect to the north and some of the lots in Pod C could include a private garden looking out into the trees.
+For example, some of the lots in Pod C could include a private garden looking out into the trees.
 Community involvement and interaction, whilst encouraged, is entirely voluntary.

 We actively seek to reduce our collective footprint.
-We recycle what we can internally and compost all our organic waste.
+We recycle what we can internally and compost as much of our organic waste as possible.
 We live in small, energy-efficient homes that have small environmental footprints.
 We aim to share resources wherever possible.
-We grow a lot of our food organically on-site.
+We grow some of our food on-site.
 We can walk or cycle to local services and share transport whenever possible.
 We are working towards generating renewable energy for our homes.
 We practice shared decision-making processes and we create opportunities to work, play and eat together to make our daily lives easier and generally more wonderful!

-You can manage areas around your dwelling for personal use.
-You could also create a garden with your neighbours within your pod.
-As well, there are already some community gardens, which supply the community kitchen and residents, and we encourage you to become involved in their care.
+You can garden on your own lot and with Body Corporate approval, you can create a garden with your neighbours within your pod or elsewhere on the property.
+There are already some established community gardens and we encourage you to become involved in their care.

 Some employment is available within the broader community on the Peninsula in administration, teaching, tourism, aged/health care, hospitality and farming.
 Given the availability of the National Broadband Network (NBN) in Nubeena, you can also work remotely, run a business from home, or perhaps work part-time in the city.
 Remember, too, that if your living costs are lower, you don’t need to earn as much!